 For each market segment (Metro, Non-Metro TSA, ADI), the target allocation is based on each sampling unit's proportion of the 12+ population.
 However, since the ADI overlaps Metro/Non-Metro TSA, two targets are actually derived for many counties within a market.
-For Metro counties, the target-as-Metro is generally higher than the target-as-Metro is generally higher than the target-as-ADI; for Non-Metro TSA counties, the target-as-Non-Metro TSA is generally lower than the targetas-ADI.
+For Metro counties, the target-as-Metro is generally higher than the target-as-ADI; for Non-Metro TSA counties, the target-as-Non-Metro TSA is generally lower than the target-as-ADI.
 In all cases, the highest target for each sampling unit generated by these two designs is the one which is actually used to order sample.